February 26 incident: The Righteous Army

 From 22 February on, the seven leaders managed to convince eighteen other officers to join the uprising with varying degrees of enthusiasm.
 Non-commissioned officers (NCOs) were informed on the night of 25 February, hours before the attacks started.
 Although the officers insisted that all NCOs participated voluntarily and any orders given were merely pro forma, many of the NCOs argued later that they had been in no real position to refuse to participate.
 The soldiers themselves, 70% of whom were less than a month out of basic training, were not told anything before the coup began, though many were (according to the officers) enthusiastic once the uprising began.

 The bulk of the Righteous Army was made up of men from the 1st Division's 1st Infantry Regiment (11th and MG companies; 456 men) and 3rd Infantry Regiment (1st, 3rd, 6th, 7th, 10th, and MG companies; 937 men).
 The only other significant contribution was 138 men from the 3rd Imperial Guard Regiment.
 Including officers, civilians and men from other units, the total size of the Righteous Army was 1,558 men.
-An official count of 1,483 was given at the time; this number excludes the 75 men who participated in Nakahashi's attempt to secure the Imperial Palace (see below).
+An official count of 1,483 was given at the time; that number excludes the 75 men who participated in Nakahashi's attempt to secure the Imperial Palace (see below).

-The coup leaders adopted the name "Righteous Army" (義軍, gigun) for this force and the password "Revere the Emperor, Destroy the Traitors" (尊皇討奸, Sonnō Tōkan), adopted from the Meiji Restoration-era slogan, "Revere the Emperor, Destroy the Shogunate".
+The coup leaders adopted the name "Righteous Army" (義軍, gigun) for the force and the password "Revere the Emperor, Destroy the Traitors" (尊皇討奸, Sonnō Tōkan), adopted from the Meiji Restoration-era slogan, "Revere the Emperor, Destroy the Shogunate."
 Allies were also to display a three-sen postage stamp when approaching the army's lines.

 Uprising

 The night of 25 February brought heavy snowfall to Tokyo.
-This heartened the rebel officers because it reminded them of the 1860 Sakuradamon Incident in which shishi (political activists with ambitions) assassinated Ii Naosuke, the chief adviser to the Shōgun, in the name of the Emperor.
+This emboldened the rebel officers, as it reminded them of the 1860 Sakuradamon Incident in which shishi (political activists with ambitions) assassinated Ii Naosuke, the chief adviser to the Shōgun, in the name of the Emperor.

 The rebel troops, divided into six groups, assembled their troops and left their barracks between 03:30 and 04:00.
 The attacks on Okada, Takahashi, Suzuki, Saito, the Ministry of War and the Tokyo Metropolitan Police headquarters occurred simultaneously at 05:00.